Skip to contents

 id_column

-Optional column name in `study_area` for creating separate grids for each unique value.
-If provided, returns a named list of grids.
+Optional column name in `study_area` for creating separate grids per unique value.
+If supplied, returns a named list of grids.

 return_crs

-CRS for output grid (default WGS84).
-Grid will be transformed to this CRS after creation.
+CRS for the output grid (default WGS84).
+The grid is transformed to this CRS after creation.

 check_size

-Whether to warn if grid will be very large (default TRUE)
+Whether to warn when the grid is very large (default TRUE).

 max_cells